AlexaCRM/alexacrm.github.io/datapress/twig.md

 ### Get lookup value

-You can follow next examples:
+You can follow the examples below:

 ```php
 {{ entities.contact['ae8bca63-706a-ed11-9561-000d3a227751'].parentcustomerid.Name }}